CMU-MCDS-Capstone-LLM/LSP-Repograph/README.md

     - [x] Parametrize the custom jedi server with init param

+- [x] Modularize the demo into a "repl" subpackage under repograph

-- [ ] Make the return value in simple-coding-tools typed.
+- [x] Make the return value in simple-coding-tools typed.
 Define data classes repr the returned value

+  We use the `multilspy_types` directly: find refs methods return dict of type `multilspy_types.Location`, and find def methods return dict of type `multilspy_types.UnifiedSymbolInformation`.

   This significantly helps with providing better prompt to ai agent, because the agent can know what to put in input and what to expect from output

+- [ ] When returning definition, return the range of definition (e.g. function foobar() is defined from line X to line Y), instead of only the location of definition name

+- [ ] implement "contains" relationship for classes

 - [ ] Integrate with SWE-Agent as a tool